johnfraserss/ICS3U/Assignments/20 - Culminating/README.md

 The Play Day will be June 17th, 2016.

 At the beginning of class, you are going to log in and open your program.
-After everyone has logged in, you will have time to all of your everyone's game.
-Specific instructions for how to progress through the room will be given on the play day.
+After everyone has logged in, you will have time to try all your classmates' games.
+Specific instructions for how to progress through the room will be given.

 ###Reflection Paper